RESSA-ROB/RoboticNFR/Experiment Scripts/README.md

-# Steps to reproduce the experiments
+# Steps to Reproduce the Experiments

 ### 1. Install the iRobot® Create® 3 Simulator along with all the required prerequisite ROS 2 packages.
 Detailed instructions for doing so can be found in the readme of the simulator’s Github repository: https://github.com/iRobotEducation/create3_sim